 How Do I make Hazelnut Flour?

-When making almond flour, I blanched the almonds, dried them really well and used the vitamix.
-In making this hazelnut flour, I didn’t blanch or fret over skins on the hazelnuts like I do when when I make almond flour.
+I didn’t blanch or fret over skins on the hazelnuts like I do when when I make almond flour.
 I roasted them first to increase the hazelnut flavor.
 I then put them in the food processor which resulted in a hazelnut meal that was fine enough for this cake.
 It’s okay that it’s not as finely ground as the nut flours you can buy, as this only adds to the texture of the cake in a good way.

 What kind of chocolate do I use for a chocolate hazelnut cake?

 When baking cakes, I like to use a dark Belgium 72% chocolate I get at Trader Joe’s.
 You can use Lily’s sugar free chocolate for a lower carb count or my favorite sugar free which is Choc Zero dark chocolate chips.
 I am not referring to this dessert as a keto dessert, because of the chocolate I prefer to use.

 How does hazelnut flour compare to almond flour when baking?